-One equation of motion is that the complex structure is integrable.
-A second is the Atiyah equation \eqref{eq:Atiyah}.
-We have already checked that the small transformations \eqref{eq:smallTransf} are a symmetry of these equations, see below \eqref{eq:fDAtransf}.
-We now check the remaining equations of motion.
+To first order in $\alpha^{\backprime}$, it is known that solving the supersymmetry equations and Bianchi identity is sufficient for solving the equations of motion~\cite{Ivanov:2009rh} and so we work with supersymmetry and the Bianchi identity.
+These amount to a series of equations.
+First that the complex structure is integrable.
+Second is the Atiyah equation \eqref{eq:Atiyah}.
+We have already checked that the small transformations~\eqref{eq:smallTransf} are a symmetry of these first two equations, see below~\eqref{eq:fDAtransf}.
+Third is $H={\rm d}^c \omega$.
+We now have to do some work.
+Using ${\rm d}^c \omega = J^m \partial_m \omega - ({\rm d} J^m) \omega_m$ we have